Type: Package

 Description

-Performs case-insensitive matching, like base::match(), but ignores letter case.
+Like base::match(), but ignores letter case.
+Useful for gene ID matching.

 Usage